Klaim/stdcxx-privext/proposal/draft.md

 access control.
 Indeed, many methods of violating access control already exist within the current language \[[GotW076](GotW076)\].

-We agree with the author of this article \[[GotW076](GotW076)\]:
+We agree with the author of this article:

 "The issue here is of protecting against Murphy vs. protecting against Machiavelli... that is, protecting against accidental misuse (which the language does very well) vs. protecting against deliberate abuse (which is effectively impossible).
-In the end, if a programmer wants badly enough to subvert the system, he'll find a way,"
+In the end, if a programmer wants badly enough to subvert the system, he'll find a way," \[[GotW076](GotW076)\].

 Modules will solve this problem
 -------------------

 Maybe they will, maybe they won't.
 Modules are still not very well defined.
-We do not what modules will look like when and if they finally arrive.
+We do not know what modules will look like when and if they finally arrive.
 This proposal aims to solve a real problem in current C++.
 It has low implementation overhead.
 This proposal could also be seen as a step towards implementing a more complete solution with modules.